TheRealFayz/Tactica/README.md

 # Tactica
+## Announce raid-tactics & assign roles, synced!
 Raid Boss Tactic Announcer for Turtle WoW — share strategies with your raid at the click of a button.
 Includes 85+ pre-written tactics by Doite covering all Turtle WoW raid content, plus the ability to add your own custom strategies.
+Adds lightweight H/D/T role tags in the raid roster, officer-driven role sync, pfUI/SuperWoW awareness and sync, and a quick Post to Self/Raid option.

 ## How to Use
-The addon will automatically show the post UI/frame if you are the raid leader or have assist, when targeting a raid boss (move & lock/unlock available via "L"/"U" symbol to the top-right).
-It can be controlled more advanced through slash commands.
-The primary commands are `/tt` or `/tactica`, which will list available commands.
+1. **Posting**: When you (raid leader or assist) target a raid boss, the Post frame pops up (out of combat).
+Move/lock via the “L/U” icon.
+Use /tt or /tactica for full command help.
+Buttons: Post to Raid (raid leaders-only) and Post to Self (local preview to your chat).
+2. **Organizing**: Assign **H/D/T** roles from the raid roster; assignments sync to everyone running Tactica.
+Tank flags also bridge to pfUI when available (if both pfUI + SuperWoW are loaded, pfUI’s own “Toggle as Tank” is used).
 Other commands are:

 ### Post/announce raid tactics
 `/tt post`
 -   Select raid, boss and optionally tactic (else default if no custom has been added)
 -   Will automatically show when selecting a raid boss, out of combat
+-   Post to self (can always be done)
 -   You need to be raid leader or have assist (in a raid)
 <img width="275" height="207" alt="Tactica Post" src="https://github.com/user-attachments/assets/cb9b4a90-3a42-4176-bd50-ba6da3829371" />